 Land Rover as a company was formed in 1978.
-Prior to this, it was a product line of the Rover Company, so since MROC was formed in 1967 we used "Rover" as part of our name.
+Prior to this, it was one of the product lines of the Rover Company.
+Since MROC was formed in 1967 we used "Rover" as part of our name.

 Of course Rover owners are welcome, but the majority of our members are Land Rover owners!

-MROC typically organises 2 or 3 Greenlaning events each year.
+MROC typically organises 2 or 3 Green laning events each year.
 They normally take place within a radius of approx. 100 miles of Birmingham.
-A couple of areas covered in the past have included North Derbyshire, Shropshire & Warwickshire & involved some fantastic lanes & scenery.
+As examples, a couple of areas covered in the past have included North Derbyshire, Shropshire & Warwickshire & involved some fantastic lanes & scenery.

-The Club does NOT normally organise these directly as the sites available are usually well advertised & easily contacted by members directly & will allow virtually anyone with an off-roader to turn up on the day – as individuals or a group.
-However, we know some club members do get together themselves & arrange visits to local Pay & Play sites such as Avon Dassett, Sibbertoft etc - either on their own or with friends.
+MROC does NOT normally organise these directly as the sites available are usually well advertised & easily contacted by members directly & will allow virtually anyone with an off-roader to turn up on the day – as individuals or a group.
+However, we know club members arrange visits to local Pay & Play sites such as Avon Dassett, Sibbertoft etc - either on their own or with friends.

 The Club does organise what we call a Driver Training day maybe once per year as a more disciplined approach to learning a little about how to drive your 4x4 off-road.
 At these, we have experienced drivers available to provide guidance & the event is marshalled to ensure minimal chance of accidents / vehicle damage due to driver exuberance etc !
 This event is usually mid-year, when more consistent weather is likely & is open to non-members & even non Land Rover 4x4s.